Amanda Catherine Correa

 Amanda continued to acquire the education, skills and experience necessary to add a variety of yoga and Pilates influenced classes to her repertoire while teaching full time.
 Her managerial skills were recognized while teaching at a franchised Sunstone Yoga studio in Austin and she was hired as a Designated Manager.
 In 2011, she completed another yoga teacher training course – a 200 Hour Kundalini Yoga course through Yoga Yoga in Austin, TX.

-Nevada Mountains in Northern California where she lives today.
-Since moving to Butte County, Amanda has had the opportunity to teach yoga to a range of students from underprivileged high school students to crossfit clients to seniors and students with disabilities.
+Over the last 8 years, Amanda has had the opportunity to teach yoga to a range of students from underprivileged high school students to crossfit clients to seniors and students with disabilities.
 A passion for business stemming from her entrepreneurial parents, Amanda has also helped manage two start-up yoga businesses, Exhale Studio in Oroville, CA as well as the acquired yoga program at ‘Ohana Health in Paradise, CA. She is filled with gratitude for having taught yoga in many different communities as well as having managed multiple studios during her yoga career thus far, accruing experience, attentiveness and professionalism.

 Amanda’s joy for learning inspired her to create a yoga teacher training program, and in 2014 she founded Spira Yoga School, registered through Yoga Alliance (RYS200®).
 In 2015, Amanda completed a 35 Hour Yoga Nidra course with Dr. Marc Halpern in Grass Valley, CA and an 85 Hour Prenatal Yoga Teacher Training course at Yoga Garden in San Francisco, CA. In 2017, she studied with Judith Hanson Lasater, PhD, PT, completing both Level 1 and 2 of Relax and Renew®, Restorative Yoga teacher training courses.
 In 2018, she continued to study with Judith Hanson Lasater through various continuing education courses, studying anatomy, kinesiology, philosophy and non-violent communication.
 In 2019, she completed the 100 Hour Art of Teaching course through the Iyengar Yoga Institute of San Francisco.
 Amanda's appetite for continued growth, studies, and practice has gained her the titles Experienced Registered Yoga Teacher (E-RYT500®), the highest designation provided by Yoga Alliance, Registered Prenatal Yoga Teacher (RPYT®), and Continuing Education Provider (YACEP®).